Databeans/lighthouse/README.md

    --/path/to/your/spark/application.jar
 ```
 This command specifies the following options:
-- --class: The name of the main class of your application.
+- --class: Name of the main class of your application.
-- --master: The URL of the Spark cluster to use.
+- --master: URL of the Spark cluster to use.
-- --packages: The Maven coordinates of the Delta Lake library to use.
+- --packages: Maven coordinates of the Delta Lake library to use.
-- --jars: The path to the clusteringinfo JAR file.
+- --jars: Path to the clusteringinfo_2.12-0.1.1.jar file.
 - The path to your application's JAR file.
-Make sure to replace <master-url> with the URL of your Spark cluster, and replace the paths to the JAR files with the actual paths on your machine.
+PS: Make sure to replace <master-url> with the URL of your Spark cluster, and replace the paths to the JAR files with the actual paths on your machine.
 Example:
 ```
 spark-submit